Vizaxo/Cancon/Readme.md

 # Cancon

 Cancon is a very simple statically-typed concatenative language with type inference.
-This is a simple type checker and interpreter for it, written in Idris.
+This is a simple type checker and interpreter for it, written in Haskell.

 ## The Language